Austria

 This section isn’t Austria-specific, but it is important to make note of the other monthly expenses you may have that will eat a chunk of your budget.
 This includes Health Insurance, Renter’s Insurance, a Mobile Phone plan, and various subscriptions for music, apps, and a VPN.

 For our cell phone, we purchased an eSIM for Austria, which is great for saving money while traveling and managing your data from your phone!
 We purchased 10GB of data for €24 a month.
-Check out what we did for a Phone Plan in Austria, and get discounts!
+Check out what we did for international phone plans abroad, and get discounts!

-Finally, some of the subscriptions I have total up to about €24 a month, which includes my DuoLingo Super, YouTube Music, Hosting platform for this website, and most importantly a VPN.
+Finally, some of the subscriptions I have total up to about €24 a month, which includes Lightroom, YouTube Music, a hosting platform for this website, and most importantly a VPN.
 If you are traveling and have any intention of using your computer or phone for personal things, I highly suggest using a VPN to protect your online information!

 Life Expenses